mqys/Notes/docker.md

 # download image
 docker pull <username/imageName>

 # run cmd inside image, use -d to run in background, then check logs to get the output
 docker run <username/imageName> <cmd>
 docker logs <containerID or name>
-# -t:tty -i:interative
+# -t:tty -i:interative --rm: remove container when exit
-docker run -t -i  ubuntu /bin/bash
+docker run --rm -t -i  ubuntu /bin/bash
+# get container to front
+docker attach <Containerid>

+# run cmd in a running container
+docker exec [-d/i/t] <containerName> <cmd>

 # install inside image, need to -y when using apt-get to avoid interative mode
 docker run <username/imageName> apt-get install -y <software name>

-# get image ID
+# get image ID, -a: all, -l: latest, none: now
-docker ps -l
+docker ps [-l/-a]

-# save changes, need the first 3 to 4 chars of the ID
+# save changes, commit an container to an image, need the first 3 to 4 chars of the ID
 docker commit <id> <username/imageName>

-# check details of an image
+# check details of an image/container
 docker inspect <id>

 # list all the images installed